-Author — Dayna Hicken — Content creator for Elite Healthcare
+Author — Dayna Hicken — Content creator for Peak Integrated Healthcare

 We have all been told that we need to drink more water.
 Water is one of the sources of life for all living things, so it’s no surprise that humans need it everyday.
 But why is water so important?